 The Campus Child Care Homes are licensed, independent, home-based programs that serve U-M faculty, staff, and students who need weekday care in the Ann Arbor area.
 Their online profiles are updated frequently, and include current or upcoming openings, photos, and program information.
 A few infant and toddler openings are currently available!

 Search the State of Michigan child care databases

-View listings of all licensed child care centers and homes on the Licensing or Great Start to Quality databases.
+View listings of all licensed child care centers and homes on the Great Start to Quality or Licensing databases.
 Please note: while basic information is regularly updated by the State, you will need to contact individual center and home programs of your choice to inquire about openings, tuition rates, etc. To make the best use of these sites, see the PDF “A Parent's Guide to Early Learning and Care in Michigan.”

 Register for Kids Kare at Home

 For occasional, sick child or backup child care in your home when you must be at work or on campus, see Kids Kare at Home.

 Find a Family Helper

 For occasional, partial week, or short-term child care needs in your family's home, browse the Family Helpers online posting board or create a help wanted post.

 For more information

 If you have questions, please email us or call (734) 763-9379.